-The Academy’s curriculum focuses on broad aspects of training across a wide spectrum of diseases.
+Our curriculum focuses on broad aspects of training across a wide spectrum of diseases.
 In school, the advanced practitioner or medical student learns the art of practicing medicine including the patient interview, physical examination, differential diagnosis, diagnostic evaluation, and therapeutic strategies.
-Our practice’s specialties of pulmonary and sleep medicine are reviewed at the most basic level.
+The specialties of critical care, pulmonary and sleep medicine are reviewed at the most basic level.
 The importance of lifelong continuing medical education is emphasized while in training.
-We believe that Pulmonary and Sleep Academy will serve as a comprehensive resource to quickly expand your knowledge of underlying principles of pulmonary and sleep medicine and apply these lessons to quality patient care.
-At the end of these courses, you will understand the fundamentals and have expanded your knowledge base to step up the practice of pulmonary and sleep medicine to that of a seasoned practitioner.
+We believe that PSA will serve as a comprehensive resource to quickly expand your knowledge of underlying principles of critical care, pulmonary and sleep medicine and apply these lessons to quality patient care.
+At the end of these courses, you will understand the fundamentals and have expanded your knowledge base to step up the practice of these specialties to that of a seasoned practitioner.